 - Gardening - Gardening opportunities in the early care and education setting may range from raised garden beds in the backyard of a family child care home to an indoor herb garden on the windowsill of a Head Start center.
 Some programs may choose to partner with local school or community gardens.
 Even for very young children, the hands-on sensory engagement of gardening offers experiential learning opportunities and facilitates an understanding and connection to how food grows.

 Serving local foods - Local food purchasing or procurement in early care and education settings can vary widely depending on program structure, size of program, and type of meal program.
 However, local foods, from fruits and vegetables to grains, meats, dairy, and eggs, can be served in all types of settings as snacks, meal components, or in taste testing activities.
 The Montana Child and Adult Care Food Program (CACFP) not only allows, but encourages the use of local foods in CACFP meals and snacks.

 Health - The earliest years of life are formative years for developing taste preferences and eating habits.
-Farm to early care and education activities like taste tests, cooking lessons and gardening offer repeat exposure to new, healthy foods, promoting lifelong healthy food preferences and eating patterns and decreasing the risk for obesity in childhood and beyond.
+Farm to early care and education activities like taste tests, cooking lessons, and gardening offer repeat exposure to new, healthy foods, promoting lifelong healthy food preferences and eating patterns, and decreasing the risk of obesity in childhood and beyond.